RGlossop/QACinemas/README.md

 ## 🚀 Deployment

+1. Setup a PayPal developer account to get a personal authentication key
+2. Insert key into PaymentController, line 21, replaveing "UwU"
+3. Setup a MySql Server
+4. Add the server url link, username and password to the fields provided in application.conf
-1. Run the following command to compile the project
+5. Run the following command to compile the project
     ```sh
-    sbt assembly
+    sbt dist
     ```
+6. Navigate to /target/universal
+7. Extract the zip file
+8. Navigate to /"zipfilename"/bin
+9. Run the .bat file

 ## ⛏️ Testing